 Same as for the PhD.

 Students in archaeology must pass with a B- or better Anthropology 2534 or 2524.
 Students admitted in archaeology in 05-1 or later must pass with a B or better Anthropology 2534 or 2524.
 They may petition the Graduate Studies Committee to accept another course in quantitative methods in lieu of these.
-Students in physical anthropology or linguistics must pass with a B- or better one course in quantitative methods selected from among those offered in the Department of Anthropology or elsewhere.
-Students admitted to physical anthropology or linguistics in 05-1 or later must pass with a B or better one course in quantitative methods selected from among those offered in the Department of Anthropology or elsewhere.
+Students in biological anthropology or linguistics must pass with a B- or better one course in quantitative methods selected from among those offered in the Department of Anthropology or elsewhere.
+Students admitted to biological anthropology or linguistics in 05-1 or later must pass with a B or better one course in quantitative methods selected from among those offered in the Department of Anthropology or elsewhere.
 They must petition the Graduate Studies Committee for approval of this course.
 Students in cultural anthropology must pass with a B- or better one methods course approved by the Graduate Studies Committee and Anthropology 2750 or a comparable seminar approved for this purpose by the Graduate Studies Committee.
 Students in cultural anthropology admitted in 05-1 or later must pass with a B or better one methods course approved by the Graduate Studies Committee and Anthropology 2750 or a comparable seminar approved for this purpose by the Graduate Studies Committee.
 (See the discussion of method/Theory requirements for the PhD.)

 Students plan original research papers with their advisory committees.
 These committees will also evaluate the final papers.
 The student files a final copy of the paper with the department.
 Note that the required paper is not necessarily a "thesis" as defined in Faculty of Arts and Sciences requirements (although a thesis, as formally defined, would also satisfy the MA paper requirement).